-Whatever you choose, you can find jobs at all kinds of tourism companies.
+Whatever you choose, you can find jobs in all kinds of tourism companies.

 All the travel jobs mentioned above offer excellent opportunities to earn money while traveling around the world.
 However, as you can see, most of these jobs require perseverance, a substantial commitment, and some prior skills and experience.

 While a lot of travelers make a living on the road, it doesn’t happen overnight.